cloudflare/cloudflare-docs/content/workers/tutorials/build-a-slackbot/index.md

 Follow these steps to create a Hono project.

 - For *What would you like to start with*?, select `Framework Starter`.
-- For *Which development framework do you want to use?*, select `Hono`
+- For *Which development framework do you want to use?*, select `Hono`.
 - For, *Do you want to deploy your application?*, select `No`.

 Go to the `slack-bot` directory: